AztecProtocol/aztec-packages/docs/docs/dev_docs/wallets/writing_an_account_contract.md

 #include_code entrypoint-auth yarn-project/noir-contracts/src/contracts/schnorr_hardcoded_account_contract/src/main.nr rust

 Next is authenticating the transaction.
-To do this, we serialise and Pedersen-hash the payload, which contains the instructions to be carried out, along with a nonce.
+To do this, we serialise and Pedersen-hash the payload, which contains the instructions to be carried out along with a nonce.
 We then assert that the signature verifies against the resulting hash and the contract public key.
 This makes a transaction with an invalid signature unprovable.

 #include_code entrypoint-auth yarn-project/noir-contracts/src/contracts/schnorr_hardcoded_account_contract/src/main.nr rust

-Last, we actually execute the calls in the payload struct.
-The `execute_calls` function runs through the private and public calls included in the entrypoint payload and executes them:
+Last, we execute the calls in the payload struct.
+The `execute_calls` helper function runs through the private and public calls included in the entrypoint payload and executes them:

 #include_code entrypoint-execute-calls yarn-project/noir-libs/noir-aztec/src/entrypoint.nr rust

 Note the usage of the `_with_packed_args` variant of [`call_public_function` and `call_private_function`](../contracts/functions.md#calling-functions).
 Due to Noir limitations, we cannot include more than a small number of arguments in a function call.
 However, we can bypass this restriction by using a hash of the arguments in a function call, which gets automatically expanded to the full set of arguments when the nested call is executed.
-We call this _argument packing_, and it will be especially relevant when writing the typescript side of things!
+We call this _argument packing_.

 ## The typescript side of things

-Now that we have a valid Noir account contract, we need to write the typescript glue code that will take care of formatting and authenticating transactions so they can be processed by our contract, as well as deploying it.
+Now that we have a valid Noir account contract, we need to write the typescript glue code that will take care of formatting and authenticating transactions so they can be processed by our contract, as well as deploying the contract during account setup.
 This takes the form of implementing the `AccountContract` interface:

 #include_code account-contract-interface yarn-project/aztec.js/src/account/contract/index.ts typescript

-The most interesting bit here is creating an `Entrypoint`, which is the piece of code that converts from a list of function calls requested by the user, into a transaction execution request that can be simulated and proven, and assembled into a transaction to be sent to the network:
+The most interesting bit here is creating an `Entrypoint`, which is the piece of code that converts from a list of function calls requested by the user into a transaction execution request that can be simulated and proven:

 #include_code entrypoint-interface yarn-project/aztec.js/src/account/entrypoint/index.ts typescript

-For our account contract, we need to assemble the function calls into a payload, sign it using Schnorr, and encode the arguments for our `entrypoint` function.
+For our account contract, we need to assemble the function calls into a payload, sign it using Schnorr, and encode these arguments for our `entrypoint` function.
 Let's see how it would look like:

 #include_code account-contract yarn-project/end-to-end/src/guides/writing_an_account_contract.test.ts typescript